jqhoogland/rationalia-starter/EA/Topics/Reversal test.md

   - Tag
 synchedAt: '2022-09-11T14:34:49.427Z'
 ---

-# Reversal test
+# Reversal Test

 The **reversal test** is a debiasing heuristic for reducing [[Status quo bias|status quo bias]].
-The test was introduced by [[Nick Bostrom]] and [[Toby Ord]] in a 2006 article.^[\[1\]](#fn3y3j6wkjp39)^ Although the authors proposed it as a tool for reducing status quo bias specifically in the field of applied ethics, the test is applicable much more generally, to the evaluation of any decision involving a potential deviation from the status quo along some continuous dimension.
+The test was introduced by [[Nick Bostrom]] and [[Toby Ord]] in a [2006 article](http://www.nickbostrom.com/ethics/statusquo.pdf)".
+Although the authors proposed it as a tool for reducing status quo bias specifically in the field of applied ethics, the test is applicable much more generally, to the evaluation of any decision involving a potential deviation from the status quo along some continuous dimension.

 The reversal test
 -----------------